 Throughout October 2020, the Government announce further support for areas that were in the highest risk tier of the three-tier system to fight the latest increase in coronavirus cases and deaths.

-With much of the UK going into another National Lockdown from Thursday 5 November 2020 for four weeks, the Chancellor has announced additional economic support for business, employees and self-employed to cover the winter months.
+With much of the UK going into another National Lockdown in November 2020, the Chancellor announced additional economic support for business, employees and self-employed to cover the winter months.